-Reference: Certification of Eligibility/Availability in the Division I General Section and Bylaws 12.10.1 and 31.2.1.7 in the NCAA Manual.]
+[Reference: Certification of Eligibility/Availability in the Division I General Section and Bylaws 12.10.1 and 31.2.1.7 in the NCAA Manual.]

 Only student-athletes eligible under Bylaws 12, 13, 14, 15 and 16 may compete in NCAA championships.
 In accordance with Bylaw 12.10.1, member institutions are required to certify the eligibility of their student-athletes before each academic year and to withhold ineligible student-athletes from all intercollegiate competition.
 Member institutions are reminded to notify the NCAA national office before the selection date for each championship of any student-athlete who may have participated in regular-season competition but subsequently is determined to be ineligible or unavailable for NCAA championship competition.
-[For the Division I men's championships, institutions must notify Jennifer Mervar (phone: 317-917-6238; email: jdmervar@ncaa.org).
-For the Division I women's championships, institutions must notify John Bugner, NCAA championships manager, before April 27 (phone: 317-917-6529; email: jbugner@ncaa.org).]
+[For the Division I men's championships, institutions must notify Kelsi Mahoney (phone: 317-917-6455; email: kmahoney@ncaa.org); for the Division I women's championships, institutions must notify Paige Newman (phone: 317-917-6660; email: pnewman@ncaa.org) before April 26.]